 About our School

-The Woden School provides individual education programs for students in years 7 to 12 with an intellectual disability and/or autism.
+The Woden School provides individual education programs for students in years 7 to 12 with an intellectual disability.
 The school was expanded to include year 12 in 2012.

 Students participate in a range of innovative education programs designed to promote independence and responsibility.
 With a strong emphasis on quality teaching and learning the school curriculum has a high focus on literacy and numeracy.
 Individualised learning also occurs in the areas of personal development and living skills, recreational, vocational and social experiences.